OWASP/cornucopia/data/cards/mobileapp-cards-1.00-en/authentication-&-authorization/AA3/explanation.md

 - Misused android:protectionLevel: `android:protectionLevel` describes the potential risk level in the permission and indicates what procedures the system should follow when deciding whether or not to grant the permission.
 Using a normal or dangerous `protectionLevel` on your permissions means most apps can request and get the permission:
   - *"normal"* requires only declaring it
   - *"dangerous"* will be approved by many users
-- Race Condition: If a legitimate app `A` defines a signature custom permission that is used by other **X** apps but it is subsequently uninstalled, then a malicious app `B` can define that same custom permission with a different `protectionLevel`, e.g. *normal*.
+- Race Condition: If a legitimate app `A` defines a signature custom permission that is used by other **X** apps, but it is subsequently uninstalled, then a malicious app `B` can define that same custom permission with a different `protectionLevel`, e.g. *normal*.
 In this way, `B` gains access to all components protected by that custom permission in the **X** apps without any need to be signed with the same certificate as the app `A`.
 The same happens if `B` gets installed before `A`.
 This is due to a privilege escalation vulnerability (CVE-2019-2200) which was fixed in Android 10.